ONSgeo/Area_Classification/README.md

 # Area Classification
-This repository contains the workflow for downloading, pre-processing, performing clustering using k-means and post processing to create an Area Classification for Local Authority District level data for the UK 2021/22 census'.
+This repository contains the workflow for downloading, pre-processing, performing clustering using k-means and post processing to create an Area Classification for Local Authority District (LAD) level data for the UK 2021/22 census'.
 It follows a process, similar to that described in the [2021 OAC Paper](https://rgs-ibg.onlinelibrary.wiley.com/doi/full/10.1111/geoj.12550).

 # Background
 Area Classification -